metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `cluster_id` (List of String) ClusterIDs specifies the member clusters this resource to import to.
-When not specified, import to all member clusters.
+- `cluster_id` (List of String) ClusterIDs specifies the member clusters this resource to import to.When not specified, import to all member clusters.
 - `clusterinfo` (Attributes) If imported resource is ClusterInfo. (see [below for nested schema](#nestedatt--spec--clusterinfo))
 - `clusternetworkpolicy` (Attributes) If imported resource is AntreaClusterNetworkPolicy. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy))
 - `endpoints` (Attributes) If imported resource is EndPoints. (see [below for nested schema](#nestedatt--spec--endpoints))